 Upon his return to Wagga Wagga in 1978, Dr Swan recommended to the College Council that the Collection be split and managed as two separate entities, with the printed material forming the basis of the Margaret Carnegie Collection of Australiana, and the archival material kept in the College's new autonomous Riverina Archives.

-About this time the Riverina Archives became an approved 'regional repository' for the Archives Authority of New South Wales (now State Records), and was authorised to collect semi-active and inactive records created by local and regional state government agencies within the Riverina and Murray Regions (Regions 5 and 6).
+About this time the Riverina Archives became an approved 'regional repository' for the Archives Authority of New South Wales (now State Archives NSW), and was authorised to collect semi-active and inactive records created by local and regional state government agencies within the Riverina and Murray Regions.

 As well as storing the University's archives, the Riverina Archives continued to aggregate private papers and non-government records from a variety of agencies around the region.
 In 1990, the Riverina Archives became the Charles Sturt University Archives, and by a resolution of the Board of Governors on 4th March 1992, CSU Archives operated officially as Charles Sturt University Regional Archives.